sofiaPalavecino/mini-react-projects/README.md

 These mini projects are part of the guided practices of Coursera’s course **Learn React**, dictated by Scrimba.

+*These projects aren't fully functional sites.
+They are only educational oriented.*

 ---

 The course is composed of **4 modules**.
 These are the learning objectives of each one of them